technomancy/leiningen/doc/TUTORIAL.md

 [README](https://github.com/technomancy/leiningen/blob/stable/README.md).
 Generating a new project is easy:

-    $ lein new myproject
+    $ lein new my-stuff

-    Created new project in: myproject
+    Generating a project called my-stuff based on the 'default' template.

-    $ cd myproject
+    $ cd my-stuff
     $ tree
     .
     |-- project.clj
-    |-- README
+    |-- README.md
     |-- src
-    |   `-- myproject
+    |   `-- my
-    |       `-- core.clj
+    |       `-- stuff.clj
     `-- test
-        `-- myproject
+        `-- my
             `-- test
-                `-- core.clj
+                `-- stuff.clj

-Here we've got your project's README, a src/ directory containing the code, a test/ directory, and a project.clj file which describes your project to Leiningen.
-The src/myproject/core.clj file corresponds to the myproject.core namespace.
+Here we've got your project's README, a `src/` directory containing the code, a `test/` directory, and a `project.clj` file which describes your project to Leiningen.
+The `src/my/stuff.clj` file corresponds to the `my.stuff` namespace.

-Note that we use myproject.core instead of just myproject since single-segment namespaces are discouraged in Clojure.
+Note that we use `my.stuff` instead of just `stuff` since single-segment namespaces are discouraged in Clojure.
 Also if you have namespaces with dashes in the name, the corresponding file will need to use underscores instead since the JVM has trouble loading files